Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 we would thus obtain the (weak) passive relation \eqref{EQN:DoubleDissStP}.

-\begin{Remark} Notice that above in equation \eqref{EQN:DoubleDiss} the joint dissipativity condition for both resistive and stochastic port is more general than requiring that dissipativity holds for both ports separately.
+\begin{Remark} In equation \eqref{EQN:DoubleDiss} the joint dissipativity condition for both resistive and stochastic ports is more general than requiring that dissipativity holds for both ports separately.
 In fact, many concrete applications satisfy a dissipativity condition for the resistive port, at least in the weak setting.
-Nonetheless it is much harder to find applications where also the stochastic port does satisfy a similar dissipativity condition, also if required to hold just in weak form.
-Nonetheless equation \eqref{EQN:DoubleDiss} is more general since the dissipativity of the resistive port can act as a sort of passivity bound that can absorb non--passive behaviours due the stochastic port so that the global system remains passive; a similar reasoning has been used in \cite{CDPMTank} to define stochastic energy tanks.
+Nonetheless, it is much harder to find applications where also the stochastic port does satisfy a similar dissipativity condition, even if required to hold just in weak form.
+Nonetheless equation \eqref{EQN:DoubleDiss} is more general since the dissipativity of the resistive port can "absorb" non--passive behaviours at the stochastic port so that the whole system remains passive; a similar reasoning has been used in \cite{CDPMTank} to define stochastic energy tanks in a bilateral teleoperation setting.

 \demo \end{Remark}